Depression with Hepatitis C: Managing Triggers, Seeking Support

 Everyone gets feelings of sadness that leads to depression.
 The trick is NOT to push that feeling down.
 Bring it up and face it!
 See if you can find some things can contribute to your low mood.
 Stop and take a look at what may be adding to your sadness.
-It may lead you toward finding ways to help you get through a tough time with Hepatitis C or any other crisis.
+It may lead you toward finding ways to help you get through a tough times, like managing depression with hepatitis C, or any other crisis.

 Fatigue - When you’re tired, it is so depressing.
 You don’t want to move from the chair or couch.
 Remember though, feeling sad can make you sluggish.
 You can get stuck in a cycle.
 Sleep when you can, and get up and moving as often as possible.